 Malzahn is known in most fighting circles as “being a lil’ bitch,” according to one close source, though we think his intuitiveness for avoiding physical contact against bigger and stronger coaches could prove to be a plus when the ring is full.

 8.)
 Charlie Strong — University of South Florida:

 Strength is in his goddamn last name, and Charles Rene Strong will not let you live that down when he’s got you in a Southern Florida-style chokehold.

 7.)
-Dan “The Hair” Holgorsen — West Virginia University:
+Dana “The Hair” Holgorsen — West Virginia University:

 6.)
-Urban Meyer — The Ohio State University:
+Urban Meyer — The Ohio State University (for now):

 Close your eyes.
 Relax your body, and feel as you fall into a deep, relaxing slumber.
 You dream of a grazing meadow, the sun peaking over the green hills of Central Ohio.
 You’ve never felt so relaxed.
 Suddenly, darkness envelops your surroundings, and the hills are instantly ablaze.
 Blood-curdling screams can be heard from villages away.
 You hear a ruffle from the woods behind you, and Urban springs toward you in nothing but a loincloth, his mouth covered in blood.
 Good luck.

 Voted most likely to fix the match before it occurs, Harbaugh will likely throw a few jabs before watching the ring collapse beneath his fellow coaches into a cauldron of boiling acid.
 Cue the maniacal laugh.

 4.)
 Paul “The Anti-” Chryst — University of Wisconsin: